-Full replacement of all teeth of one’s jaw with a fixed (non-removable) metal and acrylic dental prosthesis.
-This treatment options significantly restores comfort and function to those who have lost their teeth.
+The treatment option of a full replacement of all teeth of one’s jaw with a fixed (non-removable) metal and acrylic dental prosthesis significantly restores comfort and function to those who have lost their teeth.
 Most people are able to return to nearly full function.
-Usually 4 to 6 implants are required to accomplish the tooth replacement with predictable success long term.
+Usually four to six implants are required to accomplish the tooth replacement with predictable success long term.
 The metal framework is used to provide adequate support, retention, and strength to acrylic denture teeth.
-If designed properly the metal is not visible in one’s smile.
-This type of prosthesis will allow for replacement of one’s teeth up to their first molars, providing a slightly shorted dental arch (replacement of teeth to the first molars).
-However, there is generally no loss in functional ability.
+If designed properly, the metal is not visible in one’s smile.
+This type of prosthesis will allow for replacement of one’s teeth up to their first molars, providing a slightly shorted dental arch, however, there is generally no loss in functional ability.

 - Great function